astronomer/airflow-guides/guides/executing-notebooks.md

 ## Databricks

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around [Apache Spark](https://spark.apache.org/) that provides users with fully managed Apache Spark clusters and interactive notebooks.
-Databricks notebooks are frequently used when working with large data sets to leverage Spark's large-scale data processing capabilities.
+Databricks notebooks are frequently used when working with large data sets that require Spark's large-scale data processing capabilities.

 Databricks notebooks can be easily orchestrated with Airflow by using the [Databricks provider](https://registry.astronomer.io/providers/databricks).
 The `DatabricksRunNowOperator` and `DatabricksSubmitRunOperator` can be used to run an existing notebook in your Databricks workspace and manage your Databricks notebooks and cluster configuration.
 For more details on how to use these operators, check out our guide on [Orchestrating Databricks Jobs with Airflow](https://www.astronomer.io/guides/airflow-databricks).

 ## AWS SageMaker

 [Amazon SageMaker](https://aws.amazon.com/sagemaker/) is a comprehensive AWS machine learning service.
-One of the features of SageMaker is elastic and shareable notebooks; this is essentially a Jupyter notebook set up to leverage AWS's elastic compute.
-They can be a useful step up from a regular Jupyter notebook if you want a cloud-based solution that can handle large data processing.
+One of the features of SageMaker is elastic and shareable notebooks, which are essentially Jupyter notebooks set up to leverage AWS Elastic Computing.
+If you want a cloud-based solution that can handle large data processing, AWS SageMaker notebooks are a great alternative to Jupyter notebooks.

 SageMaker notebooks can be easily orchestrated with Airflow by using the [AWS provider](https://registry.astronomer.io/providers/amazon/).
 There are multiple SageMaker operators and sensors available within the provider that cover a wide range of SageMaker features: